kawaiiDango/sensorbox/Readme.md

 The server can send alerts to the android app using FCM using topics the user has subscribed to, from the app.

-It currently uses topics for: the widget, daily digests and one forfor granafa alerts.
+It currently uses topics for: the widget, daily digests and one for Grafana alerts.

 ## Credits